 Alyssa Clapperton with Craig Baird's Holden Commodore

 New Zealand female drivers have competed in both touring cars and Ute racing in recent years, both at home, and in Australia.
 For the earliest female racers from New Zealand, click here.
 Chelsea Herbert now has her own post.

 Jessica Antonievic – raced in the SsangYong Actyon Ute Racing Series in the 2014-2015 season.
 This was her first season of motorsport.
 She was 39th in the championship, after finishing all of her races.
 She works as an administration manager for SsangYong, and has had racing ambitions for some time.
 She was recruited for the series partly to increase its diversity.
 She did a second season of Utes in 2015-16, and usually finished, if near the back.
 Her third year in a Ute was a part-season, mostly the later races.

 Stef Baigent – raced in the SsangYong Actyon Ute Racing Series in 2014-2015.
 She was 41st in the championship, after scoring points in two of her races.
 In 2015, she returned to the series.
 She is the daughter of Kent Baigent, an NZ touring car racer, and the two of them have occasionally competed together in endurance events, driving a BMW M135.
-The father-daughter team is still in action in 2017.
+The father-daughter team was still in action in 2017.

 Debbie Chapman – twice a participant in major Bathurst races.
 In 1999, she was tenth in the Bathurst 500, driving a BMW 320i.
 In 2002, she drove a BMW 318i in the Bathurst 24 Hours, but did not finish.
 She raced alongside her husband, Dennis.
 They were recognised for ten years of service to New Zealand motorsport in 2004.
 After that, she has remained active in endurance racing in New Zealand.
 In 2006, she and Dennis were still racing a 318i, and were still competitive.
 Two years later, Debbie was still competing in endurance racing, and was also nominated for the Lupp Award, which goes to a driver involved in historics.